aranya-project/aranya/docs/tech-docs.md

 2.  **High-Throughput (Off-Graph):** Lowest latency, bulk encryption of your data through secure channels.

 Figure 7 below outlines the data flow between two endpoints, both with an Aranya instance and an application which will utilize the data.
-The two instances will leverage any transport that has been configured between the endpoints to exchange data via either the sync API (on-graph) or a high-throughput data exchange (off-graph), both defined below.
+The two instances will leverage any transport that has been configured between the endpoints to exchange data via either the sync protocol (on-graph) or a high-throughput data exchange (off-graph), both defined below.

 <img src="images/image7.png" style="width:6.5in;height:2.05347in" alt="A diagram of a data transfer Description automatically generated" />